4GeeksAcademy/blog/blog/ai-for-business-course.us.md

-Requirements : AI For Business Course at 4Geeks Academy Word Count: 1000-1500
+Requirements: AI For Business Course at 4Geeks Academy Word Count: 1000-1500
 Title: Unlocking Business Potential: The Imperative of AI For Business Course at 4Geeks Academy